Altyn-Tagh: Geography

-A series of mountain ranges run along the northern edge of the Tibetan Plateau.
-In the west are the Kunlun Mountains.
+A series of mountain ranges run along the northern edge of the Tibetan Plateau, with the Kunlun Mountains located in the West.
 About halfway across the south side of the Tarim Basin, the Altyn-Tagh Range diverges northeast while the Kunluns continue directly east, forming a relatively narrow "V".
 Inside the "V" are a number of endorheic basins.
 The eastern end of the Altyn-Shan is near the Dangjin Pass on the Dunhuang-Golmud road in far western Gansu.
 East of the Altyn-Tagh the border range rises to the Qilian Mountains.
 The range separates the Tarim Basin, to the north, and Lake Ayakkum, to the south.
 The range can be divided into three portions.
 The southwest portion borders the Kunlun Mountains and is very rugged, with peaks reaching more than 6100 m and many perennial snow fields.
 The central portion is lower in elevation, around 4000 m.
 The eastern portion is higher in elevation, about 5000 m and consists of a group of smaller ranges oriented in a south-east to north-west trend.

-Along the northern side of the mountains ran the main Silk road trade route from China proper to the Tarim Basin and westward.
+Along the northern side of the mountains ran the main Silk Road trade route from China proper to the Tarim Basin and westward.
 The Altyn-Tagh and Qilians were sometimes called the Nan Shan ('south mountains') because they were south of the main route.
 Near the east end of the Altyn-Shan, the Gansu or Hexi Corridor ends and the Silk Road splits.
 One branch follows the Altyn-Tagh along the south side of the Tarim Basin while the other follows the north side.

 The southwestern part of the Altyn-Tagh range reaches snowy peaks of up to 6245 m, although it descends to an average of 4000 m in the narrow middle and eventually rises up to average 5000 m as it meets the Qilian Mountains.

 There are a dearth of rivers and streams in these mountains, due to the aridity of the region.
 The western portion has some small streams that either head north into the desert or south into Lake Ayakkum.
 The remainder of the range is lacking in rivers.

 Intermontane endorheic basins

-Inside the "V" shaped area between the Altyn-Tagh and the main Kunlun range (which in this area is called Arka-Tagh) a number of endorheic basins are located.
+Inside the V-shaped area between the Altyn-Tagh and the main Kunlun range (which in this area is called Arka-Tagh) a number of endorheic basins are located.